NietoDeveloper/MySQL_DataBase/SECURITY.md

 plication), `app_ro` (read-only, for reporting/analytics), and `app_admin` (back-office bypass).
-MySQL's privilege model is allow-list by default — a fresh role starts with zero privileges, no explicit evoke from PULIC" step needed. derions` /
+MySQL's privilege model is allow-list by default — a fresh role starts with